jnozzi/cocoadev.com/markdown/AddressBookQuestion.md

-I am working on a project that involves syncing an General/SQLite database of persons with Address Book.
+I am working on a project that involves syncing an SQLite database of persons with Address Book.
 I have read (and re-read) the Address Book Programming Guide at the Apple Developer site, and I am pretty darn sure that I have my code correct.
 I will post it below anyway.

 At this point, adding new persons to the Address Book works, but I continue to receive the following messages in the console.
 They are repeated multiple times, and these are just examples.
-For a database of 684 persons, the text of the console log makes a 164kb General/TextEdit document.
+For a database of 684 persons, the text of the console log makes a 164kb TextEdit document.

-2009-03-26 07:31:03.439 General/AddressBookSync[8980:10b] There's already an instance of General/AddressBookSync running.
+2009-03-26 07:31:03.439 AddressBookSync[8980:10b] There's already an instance of AddressBookSync running.
-2009-03-26 07:31:05.977 General/AddressBookSync[8981:10b] General/AddressBookSync (client id: com.apple.General/AddressBook) error: Exception running General/AddressBookSync: Session <General/ISyncConcreteSession: 0x189f80> cancelled. you referenced the following records (in a relationship) but did not actually push them: (
+2009-03-26 07:31:05.977 AddressBookSync[8981:10b] AddressBookSync (client id: com.apple.AddressBook) error: Exception running AddressBookSync: Session <ISyncConcreteSession: 0x189f80> cancelled. you referenced the following records (in a relationship) but did not actually push them: (
     "DAE63198-989B-4A31-9C68-7B804907B0A5",
     "1964C12E-D95F-4261-B9F2-A910BABCF443",
 ......
 ......
-2009-03-26 07:32:04.031 iClerk[8977:10b] General/AddressBookSync exited with 1
+2009-03-26 07:32:04.031 iClerk[8977:10b] AddressBookSync exited with 1

 Here is the code that I am using to add persons to the Address Book.
 The initializer also sets pointers to Address Book Groups, and I have not included that code to keep this brief.

 -(id)initICAB
 {
-	General/NSLog(@"initICAB called");
+	NSLog(@"initICAB called");
 	self = [super init];
-	addressBook = General/[ABAddressBook sharedAddressBook];
+	addressBook = [ABAddressBook sharedAddressBook];
 	return self;
 }

--(void)addMemberToAddressBook:(General/NSDictionary *)newMember
+-(void)addMemberToAddressBook:(NSDictionary *)newMember
 {
-	//First, we have to take the full name from the dictionary and split it up into Last, First General/NSArray *memNames = General/newMember objectForKey:@"[[FullName"] componentsSeparatedByString:@", "];
+	//First, we have to take the full name from the dictionary and split it up into Last, First NSArray *memNames = newMember objectForKey:@"[[FullName"] componentsSeparatedByString:@", "];

 	member_Note = [self createMemberNote:newMember];
-	newPerson = General/[[ABPerson alloc] init];
+	newPerson = [[ABPerson alloc] init];

 	[newPerson setValue:[memNames objectAtIndex:1] forProperty:kABFirstNameProperty];